Gdleen: Anime

-Video game
+Video games

+Gdleen received two video game adaptations: Digan no Maseki (ディガンの魔石;trans.
+The Magic Stone of Digan) for PC-88, PC-98, and MSX as well as the Self-titled Gdleen for Super Famicom.

 The video game adaptation, called Gdleen, was designed by Yuhei Yamaguchi, while the music was composed by Psychosonic, You Ohyama, and Toshimichi Isoe.
 It is a single-player video game, and was the first role-playing game for the Super Famicom, released six months after the video game console's launch in Japan.